citadel

 La Sassa View

-We have lunch at La Sassa—an outdoor-only restaurant with a low-key party vibe and Michelin-worthy food.
-It overhangs the sea—160 meters above the beach.
+We have lunch at La Sassa, an outdoor-only restaurant with a low-key party vibe and Michelin-worthy food.
+It is 160 meters above the beach and overhangs the sea.

-At La Sassa, reservations are a must.
+Reservations are a must at La Sassa.
 I’m not proud to admit it, but I felt smug watching hungry onlookers envy my tuna tartare.

 Corte